 Population Density: 199

 Rain and Snow: 199

 Hard Braking Events per 1,000 miles: 18.9

-Boston certainly isn't alone in bad driving.
-Nearby Worcester is almost as bad -- and in fact, Worcester has more hard braking events per mile than Boston does.
+Boston certainly isn’t alone in bad driving.
+Nearby Worcester is almost as bad — and in fact, Worcester has more hard braking events per mile than Boston does.
 Worcester was also ranked 200, only beat out by Boston in the past two years.
-What's wrong with Worcester drivers?
+What’s wrong with Worcester drivers?
 Like Boston, they have a high population density paired with rain and snow challenges.
 But drivers in Worcester also tend to be rude and lack common courtesy.
-Road rage is a problem, and drivers are more likely to get into an accident in Worcester than many other places in the United States.
+Road rage is a problem, and drivers are more likely to get into an accident in Worcester than in many other places in the United States.

 Population Density: 198

 Rain and Snow: 198

 Baltimore doesn’t fare much better, ranked at 198 for both population density and rain and snow.
 And the city has even more hard braking events per mile than both Boston and Worcester.
 Although fatalities, DWI deaths, and pedestrian strikes are less than some of the worst cities, Baltimore still has a high collision rate.
 Most drivers in Baltimore make it just five years in between accidents.
 There’s no question why: red-light runners, poor turn signaling, and texting while driving are serious problems in Baltimore.
 Drivers say taxis cause traffic issues as well.